jl33-ai/jl33-ai.github.io/source/_posts/unimelb-wam-calculator.md

 ![](/images/redd2.png)

-3. But at the end of the day... _‍_
+3. Someone will make it worth it

 ![](/images/redd1.png)

-_Someone makes it all worth it._

 ---

-# The numbers
+# Results

-Almost 7 months later (after completely forgetting about the project) I decided to check the analytics
+Almost 7 months later (after completely forgetting about the project) I checked the analytics.

-To my surprise, not only was the app still active, it had been used dozens of times in the **last hour**.

 <br>